diegobarbosa/notes/restApi.md

 # Charset

 Escolher um padrão de charset ou deixar o client escolher?
+Acho que escolhe um padrão é a melhor opção.
+No caso UTF-8.

 You must also pass the character set after the format, separated by a semicolon.
 The HTTP 1.1 specification states the default for this is ISO-8859-1, which is probably not what you want.
 For example, a full header for UTF8-encoded data would look like one of these: